bchfonz/Startup/README.md

 View JS almost as a little editor.
 There is all this HTML that breaks down into nodes and a tree of nodes and the JS picks nodes and edits and adds to the nodes.

+ Midterm notes
+ DNS stand for Domain name system.
+It translates from human lagnuage to IP language (more or less) CNAME is a DNS recrod type that points to another DNS DOM textContent sets the child text for an element Map function creates a new array populated with the results of calling a provided function on every element in the calling array
+ Reduce function takes an array and reduces down to one value Filter function filters a vector and returns the filtered vector according to the parameters provided

 Carson: Something I learned was more about github in general.
 I've never used it before extensively and it looks like in this class we will, and I know that we will need to use it in the future in jobs and what not.
 Just learning how to navigate the site and how everything works was very interesting.